jacko06v/wasm-evm-chain/README.md

 ## maybe useful
 - collator-selection - staking a bond to became collator (just for parachain, maybe can be used for solo-chain)

+# TODO
+check if the solo-chain dev can be used on production remove every unnecessary pallet remove parachains trace